-McMurphy: What do you think you are, for Chrissake, crazy or somethin'?
+McMurphy: Jesus, I mean, you guys do nothing but complain about how you can't stand it in this place here and you don't have the guts just to walk out?
+What do you think you are, for Chrissake, crazy or somethin'?
 Well you're not!
 You're not!
 You're no crazier than the average asshole out walkin' around on the streets and that's it.

 Chief Bromden: Mac... they said you escaped.
 I knew you wouldn't leave without me.
 I was waiting for you.
 Now we can make it, Mac; I feel big as a damn mountain.

 Chief Bromden: [embracing McMurphy] I'm not goin' without you, Mac.
 I wouldn't leave you this way...
 You're coming with me.

 McMurphy: But I tried, didn't I?
 Goddamnit, at least I did that.

 McMurphy: [about shock treatments] They was giving me ten thousand watts a day, you know, and I'm hot to trot!
 The next woman takes me on's gonna light up like a pinball machine and pay off in silver dollars!

 [McMurphy is pretending to watch the World Series on TV]

 McMurphy: Someone get me a fucking wiener before I die.

 Chief Bromden: My pop was real big.
 He did like he pleased.
 That's why everybody worked on him.
 The last time I seen my father, he was blind and diseased from drinking.
 And every time he put the bottle to his mouth, he didn't suck out of it, it sucked out of him until he shrunk so wrinkled and yellow even the dogs didn't know him.